argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 # Example Job Scripts

 This page contains a small collection of example job scripts users may find useful for submitting their jobs on Polaris.
 Additional information on PBS and how to submit these job scripts is available [here](./job-and-queue-scheduling.md).
+A simple example using a similar script on Polaris is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/tree/master/Examples/Polaris/affinity_omp).

 ## CPU MPI-OpenMP Example